vkhazin/fe-intro-courseware/html-css-js/user-interactions.md

 # User Interactions

-* The purpose of user interface is to allow the user to interact with a webpage
+* The purpose of user interface is to allow the user to interact with a website
 * There are Html elements for user interactions called [inputs](https://www.w3schools.com/html/html_form_input_types.asp)
 * Input, for user to type a text in: `<input type="text" id="firstName"/>`
 * Button, to initiate an action: `<input type="button" value="OK" onclick="OkClick()"/>`